 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
+COREQUISITE: 10838105 Intro Readingand Study Skills or Accuplacer Reading score of 74 or equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

 INTEGRATED WEB CONCEPTS...introduces the student to the three major components of the Web -- design, development, and marketing.
 A common course among Graphic and Web Design, Web and Software Developer, and Marketing, students from each program will be responsible for working in teams and to coordinate projects and present their industry to students from the other programs.
-PREREQUISITE: 10104102 Prin of Mktg and 101043 Mktg prog req met or 10152187 Web Dev 3 or COREQUISITE: 10201106 CSS for Adv Web Design and CONDITION: 101527 Web & Software Developer or 102012 Graphic & Web Design
+PREREQ 10104102 Prin of Mktg and 101043 Mktg req met or 10152187 Web Dev 3 and 101527 IT Web and Soft Dev req met or 10201110 InDesign and 102012 Graphic and Web Design req met

 INTERNSHIP-WEB AND SOFTWARE DEVELOPER...requires students to complete 72 hours of performing work in a business/industrial service setting related to their program objectives.
 Students are responsible for seeking and obtaining the internship workstation position.
 Course requirements including maintaining a log of work activities, identifying and receiving approval from the job supervisor and instructor, completing a work-related project, and an assessment of the student's portfolio.
 Students meet periodically at LTC.
-PREREQUISITE: 10152109 Programming 1 and 10152123 Mobile Device Development 1 and 10152106 Integrated Web Concepts and CONDITION: 101527 Web and Software Developer program requirements met
+PREREQUISITE: 10152123 Mobile Device Development 1 and 10152106 Integrated Web Concepts and CONDITION: 101527 Web and Software Developer program requirements met